 In general, there are countless approaches to actually making up your match list, but most people fall into one of two camps: 1) A list of each quality you are looking for fulfilled by each program, or 2) The general impression you get from each program.
 Each method has its own merits, and, most likely, you already know which one suits your style.
 Regardless of which approach you take, you will find yourself, in the end, going largely with your gut instincts.
 You may be surprised to see how many factors other than the quality and reputation of the program play into your decision.
 You will be signing-on for a rigorous seven years, and you need to try and place yourself in a position in which you will look forward to going to work.
 Here are some suggestions to help you create your rank list:

 - Write some things down about each program immediately after your visit.
 If you have specific criteria in mind, list them for each program to see if the program meets your desires.
 Your interview days will begin to blend together very quickly.

 - As truthful as residents try to be, they inevitably are putting their best foot forward on behalf of their program for interview day.
-A reasonable way to obtain gossip is to ask residents what they hear about other nearby programs and vice versa.
+Make friends with other students along the interview trail – they often have great insight into their home programs.

 - Make friends with other students along the interview trail – they often have great insight into their home programs.

 - After you make your list, make sure you do not have any regrets about ranking certain programs above others.
 Sleep on it, and if you wake up relaxed, your list is in good shape.
 Every spot on the list matters – you truly never know where on your list you will end up.